overwolf/overwolf.github.io/docs/topics/update-store-listing.md

 :::important Save your work
 Once done, don't forget to click the **save** button on the bottom of the screen.
-Navigate to another tab or page, will cause the lost of unsaved data.
+Navigation to another tab or page, will cause the loss of any unsaved data.
 :::

 ## Login to the developers console